maskarade/Android-Orma/README.md

 ### Direct Associations

-Direct associations, where an Orma model has another Orma model directly, are supported from v2.0.
+There are _direct associations_, where an Orma model has another Orma model directly.

 Given a `has-one` association, `Book has-one Publisher`: